SuffolkLITLab/legal-tech-class/open-class/docs/classes/law-smart-machines-final-project.md

 ## Project selection

 You will be expected to produce a project that meets a real need.
 In many cases, you will be exposed to appropriate technologies in the class and provided "recipes" that solve the technical part.
 A great deal of your time will be spent on "soft" skills, not writing code.

+You may find it helpful to take a look at [What Should You Use Docassemble For?](practical-guide-docassemble/practical-guide-docassemble.md) and the chapter on [Choosing a Project](choosing-project/choosing-project.md).

 ### Phase 1: Coming up with a project idea